 1. General and description of the Plans:

-Healthcare Employees' Benefits Plan - Manitoba (HEBP) is a jointly trusteed, not-for-profit organization which includes the dental plan and extended health plan (the "Plans") for healthcare employees in Manitoba.
+Healthcare Employees' Benefits Plan - Manitoba (HEBP) is jointly trusteed which includes the Dental Plan & Extended Health Plan, Disability & Rehabilitation Plan, Employee Assistance Plan and The Group Life Insurance Plan (the "Plan") for healthcare employees in Manitoba.